seeess1/seeess1.github.io/projects-tennis.md

 ### Bageled NYC

-I'm working with a creative partner on bagel-themed grips for tennis rackets (in tennis, a score of 6-0 is also called a "bagel").
-I put together [our website](https://www.bageled.nyc/), which includes a cloud-based Python script for scraping scores from pro tennis matches across the globe:
+I'm working with a creative partner on producing bagel-themed grips for tennis rackets (in tennis, a score of 6-0 is also called a "bagel").
+We hhave our product ready and I created [our website](https://www.bageled.nyc/), which includes a cloud-based Python script for scraping scores from pro tennis matches across the globe:

 ```python
 def score_analyzer():